ciscoheat/eslint-plugin-dci-lint/README.md

 # eslint-plugin-dci-lint

 A typescript ESLint plugin that helps you adhere to DCI conventions.
-For more information about the DCI (Data, Context and Interaction) paradigm, see [https://fulloo.info](https://fulloo.info).
+For more information about DCI (Data, Context and Interaction), see [https://fulloo.info](https://fulloo.info).

 ## Installation